We recommend that you use Apache HTTP Proxy distributed by ESET. It has the correct configuration necessary for:

 httpd.conf contained in the Apache installer distributed by ESET.

-In ESET Security Management Center (ESMC) 7, the former ERA Proxy component is no longer being used.
-Instead, Apache HTTP Proxy forwards the information from Agents checking in to ESMC Server.
+In ESET PROTECT, the former ERA Proxy component is no longer being used.
+Instead, Apache HTTP Proxy forwards the information from Agents checking in to ESET PROTECT.
 Users can also use other proxy solutions that comply with requirements.
 Unlike the former ERA Proxy component, Apache HTTP Proxy only forwards communication from the Agents; it does not cache or open the communication (replication).

-The Apache HTTP Proxy distributed by ESET is by default pre-configured for both replication and caching ESET product downloads and updates, however some configuration is still needed (see the step 6 in the documentation).
-See the scheme of a single proxy solution for a branch office at the Fig. 1-1.
+The Apache HTTP Proxy distributed by ESET is by default pre-configured for both replication and caching ESET product downloads and updates, however, some configuration is still needed (see step 6 in the documentation).
+Note that it is possible to upgrade from ESET Remote Administrator 6.x to ESET PROTECT 8.1 only.
+See the scheme of a single proxy solution for a branch office in Fig. 1-1.

 Users in some environments may need to use separate proxy solutions for caching and replication.
-In the example below one branch office is using a separate proxy for caching and another for replication to the ESMC Server in the main office.
+In the example below one branch office is using a separate proxy for caching and another for replication to the ESET PROTECT Server in the main office.

-To set up different proxies follow these steps:
+To set up a different proxies follow these steps:

 Apache HTTP Proxy security can be hardened to block all incoming connections except: